miekg/gotmplfmt/gotmplfmt.1.md

 The zone is formatted according to the following rules:

 - tabs are used for indentation
-- the structure of open HTML tags and template verbs is followed
+- the structure of open HTML tags and template verbs is followed, except for html, body, head, meta, main or nav tag .

-For partial template effort is made to do the right thing, but as these can contain non-closed tags and open if-then-else chains the result is not always what you expect.
+- before a {{block}} or {{define}} an extra newline is introduced

 Note: you _can_ use this on Go text templates, but as whitespace is significant there, it will lead to "corrupt" output.